rust-lang/rust/doc/rust.md

 Executing an `as` expression casts the value on the left-hand side to the type on the right-hand side.

 A numeric value can be cast to any numeric type.
-An unsafe pointer value can be cast to or from any integral type or unsafe pointer type.
+A raw pointer value can be cast to or from any integral type or raw pointer type.
 Any other cast is unsupported and will fail to compile.

 An example of an `as` expression: